diodesign/diosix/BUILDING.md

 # Building and running diosix

-Here's a gentle guide to creating a build environment for diosix, and running the kernel.
+Here's a gentle guide to creating a build environment for diosix, and running the hypervisor.
 If you have any updates or feedback to add, please submit a pull request.

 ### Setting up your build environment

 To build diosix for 64-bit and/or 32-bit RISC-V systems, make sure you've cross-compiled and installed the latest RISC-V port of
-[GNU binutils](https://github.com/riscv/riscv-binutils-gdb) as the kernel requires this toolkit.
+[GNU binutils](https://github.com/riscv/riscv-binutils-gdb) as the hypervisor requires this toolkit.
 You'll next need to use [rustup](https://rustup.rs/) to install the `nightly` toolchain of Rust.
 The default target must be the build host's architecture (likely x86_64), and you must install at least one of the following RISC-V targets:
 `riscv32imac-unknown-none-elf`, `riscv64imac-unknown-none-elf`, and/or `riscv64gc-unknown-none-elf`.